 Waking up in a homely guest house and watching the sunrise above the lake from your balcony is a sight like no other.
 Ioannina, with its cobbled streets and stone houses that are home to traditional tavernas and ouzerias, feels worlds away from modern Athens and Thessaloniki.

-A little research is required for planning a trip to Tzoumerka, on account of the vast options available and the distinct differences between the villages.
-Kypseli, Matsouki, Agnanta, Vourgareli, Theodoriana, Tsopela, Pramanta – the list goes on and on.
-The villages here are very quiet, with some being home to just a handful of residents.
+A little research is required for planning a trip to Tzoumerka, on account of the vast options available.
+The villages here are all very different, so try to plan a route and decide which areas interest you the most.

 What makes the area so special is its natural beauty.
-Arguably the best approach for visiting Tzoumerka is to embark on a road-trip throughout the short region, taking in as much culture, and as many of the stone-built villages as you can.
+Arguably the best approach for visiting Tzoumerka is to embark on a road-trip throughout the short region.
+Plan a route and take in as much of the unique local culture, and as many of the stone-built villages as you can.

 Once upon a time, charming Nafplio was actually the capital of mainland Greece.
 The crumbling remnants of ancient fortresses and castles that still stand protectively over the hilltops encompassing the town are a reminder of Nafplio’s important past.